10 Meaty Facts About McDonald's McRib Sandwich

 10. THE PROCESS OF TURNING MEAT INTO A MCRIB PATTY TAKES ABOUT 45 MINUTES.

-"The pork meat is chopped up, then seasoned, then formed into that shape that looks like a rib back," Rob Cannell, director of McDonald’s U.S. supply chain, explained in Maxim.
+"The pork meat is chopped up, then seasoned, then formed into that shape that looks like a rib back," Rob Cannell, former director of McDonald’s U.S. supply chain, told Maxim in 2009.
 "Then we flash-freeze it.
 The whole process from fresh pork to frozen McRib takes about 45 minutes.”

 An earlier version of this article ran in 2011.